-If submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to GARY.BAILEY@ALASKA.GOV as a separate clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
-The email must contain the RFP number in the subject line.
+If submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to doc.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
+The email must contain the IRFP number in the subject line.

 The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
 If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
-It is the offeror's responsibility to contact the issuing agency at 907-269-7344 to confirm that the proposal has been received.
-The state is not responsible for unreadable, corrupt, or missing attachments.